DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-06-22-home-fee-status.md

 If we reprioritise this work, we should test it with both candidates and providers.

 The design is intended to support providers, rather than candidates.
-It could introduce a barrier for candidates, as it means they have more questions to answer - and giving details about where they've been living may be off-putting for some.
+It could introduce a barrier for candidates, as it means they have more questions to answer - and giving details about where they’ve been living may be off-putting for some.

 We tried to keep candidate questions to a minimum to reduce this burden (we think most people will only need to answer 2 questions).

 As a result, the design will not give providers everything they need to know to make an assessment of fee status.
-It's merely intended to reduce the burden that providers currently experience in collecting this information off the service - signalling when further questions need to be asked.
+It’s merely intended to reduce the burden that providers currently experience in collecting this information off the service - signalling when further questions need to be asked.

-If we implement this design we need to ensure that it's clear on the provider interface that candidates' answers to these questions will not necessarily be enough to assess their fee status.
+If we implement this design we need to ensure that it’s clear on the provider interface that candidates' answers to these questions will not necessarily be enough to assess their fee status.

 We also need to assess whether it gives providers enough detail to have value.
 Otherwise, it does not merit the additional burden for candidates.